What to Do When You Want Your Kids to Love Each Other

 One day I grew up and turned around to see my little brother was wonderful.
 Filled with remorse for how I treated him when we were younger, I apologized.

-When I became the mother of one girl and then one boy, I absolutely determined that my kids would love each other and be kind to teach other.
-Always I kept in my mind how horribly I had treated my little brother, and I didn’t want my kids to act that way toward each other.
+When I became the mother of one girl and then one boy, I absolutely determined that my kids would love each other and be kind to each other.
+I always kept in my mind how horribly I had treated my little brother, and I didn’t want my kids to act that way toward each other.

 When my girl was fuming because her brother was copying her artwork –He always copies what I draw, she said –I told her copying is a form of flattery.